AlexanderGonzo/FileWatcher-App/README.md

 # FileWatcher-App
-Nodejs application that will be used by KTSW899
+Nodejs application that used by KTSW899